KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ### **Pivot Table**
-The issue with the tabular intersection tool is that when a garden contains two separate sections that are classified as green, it will calculate the percentage of those sections seperately, instead of giving the combined percentage of the total garden plot that is green.
+The issue with the tabular intersection tool is that when a garden contains two separate sections that are classified as green, it will calculate the percentage of those sections separately, instead of giving the combined percentage of the total garden plot that is green.
 That's where the Pivot Table comes in.
 This tool is able to reduce redundancy in records and flatten one-to-many relationships as illustrated below.